House ballot referral for universal health care raises more questions

 House Speaker Tina Kotek and Majority Leader Jennifer Williamson, both Democrats from Portland, have said the measure is primarily "aspirational," but some legal experts say adding the right to the Constitution could spur litigation.

-It also is "impossible to say whether the amendment would create a financial liability for the state" because the proposal doesn't specify how the state must ensure every resident has access to health care, Johnson wrote in a Jan.
-9 opinion requested by Greenlick.
+It also is "impossible to say whether the amendment would create a financial liability for the state" because the proposal doesn't specify how the state must ensure every resident has access to health care, Johnson wrote in a separate opinion Jan.
+9, requested by Greenlick.

 The proposal raises the question of how the state will ensure that every resident has access and how it will define "cost effective" and "affordable," said Bruce Howell, a Portland health care attorney and adjunct professor at Salem's Willamette University law school.